Categories: Bankruptcy

 1) Your Credit Score.
 Bankruptcy will negatively affect your credit score, which can make it difficult for you to borrow money in the future.

 2) Legal Fees.
 You can file for bankruptcy on your own, but it is highly advisable that you have a lawyer to help you with the paperwork.
-As you know, lawyers are not cheap and this is a quick way to accumulate even more debt then you are already in – before you have even filed for bankruptcy!
+As you know, lawyers are not cheap, and this is a quick way to accumulate even more debt than you are already in, before you have even filed for bankruptcy!

 3) Future employment possibilities.
 In today’s world, even employers are researching your credit history, as they view it as a way of seeing how responsible you are.
 Companies have often asked whether you have filed for bankruptcy before prior to hiring you.
 You don’t want to miss out on a job opportunity because you prematurely filed for bankruptcy.